generative_continuous / 06 · FM sampling lesson 6 / 15

 Why few steps suffice (for FM specifically)

+And flow matching is built to make small.
 For the linear path, each conditional trajectory is exactly a line, so the conditional curvature is zero.
 The marginal trajectories (the curves you actually integrate at test time) have small curvature inherited from this.
 Empirically:

 SolverSteps (typical)FID on CIFAR-10 (Lipman 2023)